 40. The final outturn for 2019/20 reported to members in June 2020 confirmed that all service departments operated within their agreed budget for the year.
-As noted above, the approved budget included a planned draw-down from reserves of $\pounds 4.312$ million, however the final outturn reported that only $\pounds 0.911$ million of
+As noted above, the approved budget included a planned draw-down from reserves of £4.312 million, however the final outturn reported that only £0.911 million of reserves required to be utilised.
+This therefore represents a total budget underspend of £3.401 million for 2019/20.

-41. As with previous years, the reasons for the budget underspend remain largely similar.
-The Council had again directed departments to implement identified savings as soon as possible in order to allow for an increase in reserves to mitigate the future savings requirements resulting from anticipated funding pressures.

-42. A key saving in 2019/20 and beyond is due to the re-profiling of debt repayments from the general fund and the HRA.
+- 41. As with previous years, the reasons for the budget underspend remain largely similar.
+The Council had again directed departments to implement identified savings as soon as possible in order to allow for an increase in reserves to mitigate the future savings requirements resulting from anticipated funding pressures. - 42.
+A key saving in 2019/20 and beyond is due to the re-profiling of debt repayments from the general fund and the HRA.
 This was carried out to bring the life of the repayment of debt in line with the benefits of the capital spend (e.g. the useful lives as per the asset register).
 The impact of this is that debt will be repaid over a longer time, giving savings presently, but higher future costs.